Bit51/Multi-Site-Site-List-Shortcode/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the [site-list] shortcode to and page or post where you would like a current list of sites on the wordpress installation
 4. To remove sites simply check them on the options page.

+Note: This plugin may only be configured from the parent site (blog 1) for security reasons.

 = Translations =
 *Lithuanian by <a href="http://www.host1free.com/">Vincent G</a>